Yes. An organization must have its own 501(c)(3) letter from the IRS.

 A nonprofit organization’s 501(c)(3) status must have been in operation for a minimum of three years in Arizona.

-Yes, if the funds requested are used within Maricopa County and the entity has an independent governing body that is responsible for funding and governance in Maricopa County and has provided programming in Maricopa County for a minimum of two years.
+Yes, if the funds requested are used within Greater Phoenix Metropolitan Area and the entity has an independent governing body that is responsible for funding and governance in Greater Phoenix Metropolitan Area and has provided programming in Greater Phoenix Metropolitan Area for a minimum of two years.

 Thunderbirds Charities does not support sectarian religious activities or sectarian religious facilities.
 However, churches and other religious organizations may submit proposals if their activities benefit the larger community and decisions to accept clients are not made on the basis of religious belief and/or affiliation.

-Thunderbirds Charities only accepts requests from organizations serving Maricopa County, unless the project/program serves primarily Maricopa County residents.
+Thunderbirds Charities only accepts requests from organizations serving Greater Phoenix Metropolitan Area, unless the project/program serves primarily Greater Phoenix Metropolitan Area residents.
+Greater Phoenix Metropolitan Area is defined as Maricopa and Pinal Counties.

 No. Only one organization should submit the proposal, but a letter of collaboration from the other organization should be included.